Skjåk Municipality

 Skjåk is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Gudbrandsdal.
 The administrative centre of the municipality is the village of Bismo.
 Most of the municipal residents live in the Billingsdalen and Ottadalen valleys along the river Otta.
 The local newspaper is named Fjuken.

-The 2075.5 km2 municipality is the 33rd largest by area out of the 356 municipalities in Norway.
-Skjåk is the 270th most populous municipality in Norway with a population of 2,151.
-The municipality's population density is 1 PD/km2 and its population has decreased by 6.8% over the previous 10-year period.
+The 2075.5 km2 municipality is the 33rd largest by area out of the 357 municipalities in Norway.
+Skjåk Municipality is the 273rd most populous municipality in Norway with a population of 2,179.
+The municipality's population density is 1 PD/km2 and its population has decreased by 5.4% over the previous 10-year period.

 General information

-The municipality of Skjåk was established on 1 January 1866 when the municipality of Lom was divided and the western part of the municipality (population: 2,691) became the new municipality of Skjåk (historically spelled Skiaker).
-The eastern part of the municipality (population: 3,299) remained as Lom.
+The municipality of Skjåk was established on 1 January 1866 when the large Lom Municipality was divided and the western part of the municipality (population: 2,691) became the new Skjåk Municipality (historically spelled Skiaker Municipality).
+The eastern part of the municipality (population: 3,299) remained as Lom Municipality.
+The borders of the municipality have never changed.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).